ghfisanotti/recoil/README.md

 - Raspberry Pi SBC to receive the values acquired by the Arduino, store and display them.

-- Logic-level converter (2-ports) to connect Raspberry (3.3 volts) I2C bus to Arduino (5 volts) I2C bus,
+- Logic-level bi-directional converter (2-channels) to connect Raspberry (3.3 volts) I2C bus to Arduino (5 volts)
-in theory, as long as the Arduino is configured as slave, it is possible to connect the Raspberry to the Arduino with no risk, but that requires to be shure the Arduino is programmed correctly before connecting both devices.
+I2C bus.
+In theory, as long as the Arduino is configured as slave, it is possible to connect the Raspberry to the Arduino with no risk, but that requires to be shure the Arduino is programmed correctly before connecting both devices.
 If done incorrectly, you may damage the Raspberry permanently.

 ## Communications
 Arduino and Raspberry are connected by an I2C bus, Raspberry as master, Arduino as slave.